kismetwireless/kismet-web-docs/content/en/docs/readme/installing/packaging.md

 it likely is not a major issue if carrying the protobufs dependency is problematic.

-Legacy protobufs support will likely be completly removed once upgrading remote captures is no longer of concern.
+Legacy protobufs support will likely be completely removed once upgrading remote captures is no longer of concern.

 ### Provide multiple packages for capture tools